 2. “Targeted AI”: in this category, organisations have developed a set of algorithmic techniques for specific industries and complex areas (like pricing, churn, and more), as well as the know-how on how to apply/combine these algorithms for various use cases.
 Each time these algorithms are applied, there is a need for training and tuning on customer data in order to properly address each area and optimise performance.

 Complexica’s Customer Opportunity Profiler (COP) sits within the second category, enabling optimised recommendations that are targeted to specific industries, processes, and use cases (as opposed to the generic nature of recommendations from AI approaches in the first category).
-As an example of this granularity, Complexica's Customer Opportunity Profiler (COP) can generate a detailed, sales-rep specific Next Best Conversations (NBCs) that are tuned to the exact nature of a business, it's customer base, product range, pricing structure, competitive position in the market place, and more.
+As an example of this granularity, Complexica's Customer Opportunity Profiler (COP) can generate detailed, sales-rep specific Next Best Conversations (NBCs) that are tuned to the exact nature of a business, its customer base, product range, pricing structure, competitive position in the market place, and more.

 Examples of NBCs across different industries include:

 - Which customers are likely to churn?